jbitzerjr/Prescup/README.md

 - Deployment instructions
 - Flag format (usually or will be updated to `flag{}` style)
 - Any required tools or dependencies
+- in the main folder is wordlist.txt, which I've used to seed any of the pc# challenges, any subsequent ones I make may not use this if the intention is to show the masking features of hybrid cracking for instance.

 ## 🛠️ Requirements